tudor-malene/Easygrid/README.md

 ### Features:

 - custom builder - for defining the grid
-- easy to mock and test: able to generate a Grid from a domain class without any custom configuration
+- easy to mock and test:
+- easy to start able to generate a Grid from a domain class without any custom configuration
-- agile: reloads & regenerates the grid when source code is changed
+-  reloads & regenerates the grid when source code is changed
 - convenient default values for grid & column properties
 - DRY: predefined column types - ( sets of properties )
 - define the column formatters in one place
 - customizable html/javascript grid templates
-- built-in support for exporting to XLS ( using the exporter plugin )
+- built-in support for exporting to different formats ( using the exporter plugin )
+- easy inline editing - using jqgrid
+- configurable dynamic filtering form -

 - Jquery-ui widget and custom tag for a powerful selection widget featuring a jquery autocomplete textbox and a selection dialog built with Easygrid ( with filtering, sorting,etc)